DETECTING TIPS PAGE

 Newforce R1

-One thing I have not seen on the web as of yet are any useful tips for Newforce R1 owners therefore I have decided to share some of the things I have found out about the Newforce since I got one a few years ago.
+One thing I have not seen on the web as of yet are any useful tips for Newforce R1 owners therefore I have decided to share some of the things I have learned since I got one a few years ago.

 GOOD BOOKS

-Here is a list of books that might be of interest to you, I have certainly found them to be most helpful when it comes to identifying finds that I am not so sure about.
+Here is a list of books which might be of interest to you, I have certainly found them most helpful when studying finds I am not so sure about.

 TITLE